About

 History

-The first Sex Week was held at Yale University in 2002, and Harvard, Brown, and other prestigious universities quickly adopted the tradition.
-Ten years later, the Issues Committee of the Central Programming Council brought Megan Andelloux, a prominent sexologist, to speak to Tennessee students on topics of sexuality.
-After an extremely warm reception, two UT students decided to collaborate to expand and bring Sex Week to the University of Tennessee, making our school one of the first ten universities in the country to host a Sex Week.
+In Spring 2012, the Issues Committee of the Central Programming Council brought Megan Andelloux, a prominent sexologist, to speak to University of Tennessee students on topics of sexual health and empowerment.
+After an extremely warm reception, two UT students decided to collaborate to bring Sex Week to the University of Tennessee, making our school one of the first ten universities in the country to host a Sex Week.

 Core Values